 For decks located next to the house, a central island may be an excellent choice, as it can be accessed from multiple sides.
 Unfortunately, it also takes a lot of space.

-An along the outer edges outdoor kitchen is one that works well both on detached and attached decks.
-In such a design it is essential to place a grill, and other smoking appliances, downwind, to avoid smoking family and guests during gatherings.
+An along with the outer edges outdoor kitchen works well both on detached and attached decks.
+In such a design, it is essential to place a grill, and other smoking appliances, downwind, to avoid smoking family and guests during gatherings.

-An against the house outdoor kitchen can be the easiest to construct, as very often utility connection is in the exterior wall.
-This design, usually, eats up the least space and doesn’t block the view.
-The downside is it very often requires a vent hood installation and can limit the amount of natural light indoors.
+An against the house outdoor kitchen can be the easiest to construct, as the utility connection is in the exterior wall.
+This design usually eats up the least space and doesn’t block the view.
+The downside is that it often requires a vent hood installation and can limit natural light indoors.

 The size of an outdoor kitchen on a deck depends not only on deck dimensions but also on the number of appliances.
 There are three sizes of an outdoor kitchen: small, medium, and large.

-A small outdoor kitchen has about 10′ length and can accommodate grill, burner, sink, and storage.
+A small outdoor kitchen has about 10′ in length and can accommodate a grill, burner, sink, and storage.

-If an outdoor refrigerator is a must for you small should be upgraded to a medium, which is 16′ outdoor kitchen.
+If an outdoor refrigerator is a must for you, a small outdoor kitchen should be upgraded to a medium, which is a 16′ outdoor kitchen.
 This is enough space to have a grill, burner, sink, storage, and a refrigerator.

 Large outdoor kitchens are 20′ plus and are designed for multiple cooks.
 This size can accommodate anything an owner dreams about.